Chapter 31 : A Letter From Home

 “For being so...”
 Her voice trailed off.
 “You know.”

 “Haven’t we already been over this?”
 She shrugged, and he said, “Look, Rose, it’s fine.
-And honestly, it’s probably just as well that we didn’t get on well before this year.”
-She glanced up at him in confusion, and he grinned.
-“If you’d spent four years thinking, “Oh, Scorpius Malfoy, he’s all right, I guess,” would you be going out with me now?”
+And honestly, it’s probably just as well that you and I didn’t get on well before this year.”
+She glanced up at him in confusion.
+“If you’d spent four years thinking, ‘Oh, Scorpius Malfoy, he’s all right, I guess,’ would you be going out with me now?”

 He laughed.
 “Well, I’m pretty sure that resenting you for being both incredibly obnoxious and the prettiest girl in our year helped me along,” he told her.